Blog Structure

 Much like headers, sorting blog posts into categories and then tagging each one is good for readers and search engine ranking.
 Tags are basically keywords for that post.
 They should be no longer than 3 words, and 1 word is ideal.
 For example, some of the tags for this post are; blog, blogging, how to, SEO, web crawler, ranking, etc. The better your post is organized, the easier it is to be found.

-Images and Their Descriptions
+Images and Descriptions

 Images in a blog post are great for several reasons; they visually illustrate your post, and they also provide a break in the written content that is pleasing to the eye.
 But images are also important because they are a sneaky way of boosting SEO.
 When you upload an image to your post, be sure to fill out ALL of the information including Title, Description, Caption, and Alt Text.
 Learn more about each of these in our post “Image Information, What’s Important for SEO.”